-One of the guys asked how to make women experience multiple orgasms, and we think he was both a little disappointed and a little relived when we explained that most of the multiple orgasms he sees on the screen are faked.
+One of the guys asked how to make women experience multiple orgasms, and we think he was both disappointed and relieved when we explained that most of the multiple orgasms on screen are faked.

 Not learning about 'real' sex puts a huge amount of pressure on teenagers.
 On the guys; to be well-hung stallions that can keep the man-sausage up for hours on end; and on the girls to wax themselves bare, have orgasm after orgasm, and squirt on command.

 It is so easy to buy into the finished package, especially if it's glossy and well produced.
 It's a bit like an adult version of Disney: make-believe.
 Enjoy watching it, but remember that the dancing, talking mice aren't real.